otisibor/serverless-database-to-datalake-ETL-with-AWS-Glue/1_CreateMySqlDBloadData/README.md

 1. Click **Next** on the Select Template page.

-1. Enter DBPassword and DBUserClick, leave the rest default values and click **Next** on the Specify Details page.
+1. On the Specify Details page, enter values for DBPassword and DBUser, leave the rest default values and click **Next** .

 1. On the Options page, leave all the defaults and click **Next**.